+("Modified AGI").
 Income eligibility is verified at the time of application for Program eligibility and is valid for twelve (12) months from that date.

 A household is defined as all persons occupying the same housing unit, regardless of their relationship to each other.
 The occupants could consist of a single family, two or more families living together, or any other group of related or unrelated persons who share living arrangements.
-Household members are all persons (minors and adults) who are living in the home.
+Household members are all persons (minors and adults) who are living in the damaged home.

-The Program determines LMI status by using a modified HUD definition of Adjusted Gross Income (AGI) ("Modified AGI") established in 24 CFR 570.3(1)(iii) at the time assistance is provided for the individual, family, and household.
+The Program establishes (LMI) status by using Modified AGI of each person at the time assistance is provided for the individual, family, or household.
 The Modified AGI definition, as reviewed by HUD on October 12, 2022, allows the Program to not count negative income reported on Part 1 of Schedule 1 on the Internal Revenue Service (IRS) Form 1040 ("tax return") towards the Applicant's annual household income.
 The Program will re-calculate the AGI using zero for Schedule 1, Part 1 income.
 The Program collects income information for all Applicants and household members who are 18 years of age or older.

-All household members over the age of 18, if required to file, must provide a copy of their previous year's filed tax return or tax return transcript, for the Modified AGI of the household to be calculated.
+All household members included in the Modified AGI calculation, if required to file, must provide a copy of their previous year's filed tax return or tax return transcript, if available, for the Modified AGI of the household to be calculated.
 There may be situations where a household member may have had no obligation to file a tax return, have not yet filed, or filed an extension.
 In that case, the household member will be required to submit current documentation that reflects their current income.
 Acceptable documentation is shown in the table below:

-Income Source Form of Documentation Wages 3 paystubs from the most recent 90-day period prior to the date of application; paystubs do not need to be consecutive unless the pay frequency is monthly.
-Most recent W-2(s) if less than 90 days from year-end.
-Self-employment/ Business Income Most recently filed tax returns with all supporting schedules; and Current year-to-date profit and loss statement after the 6th month Taxable Dividend and Interest Income (including amounts received by, or on behalf of minors) Most recent statement; orPrior year 1099 Unemployment Benefits Current benefit letter with gross benefit amount.
-Social Security and Supplemental Security Income (SSI) Current Social Security Benefits letter (including benefits paid to minors) Trust Income Most recent 1041 K-1 Retirement (Pension, IRA, 401(k), Annuity) Current pension/retirement benefit letter (if applicable) or prior year 1099.
-Current Annuity payment letter (if applicable) or prior year 1099 Rental Income Current lease agreement(s) Court Ordered Alimony/Spousal Maintenance Copy of court order documentation
+Income Source Form of Documentation Wages • 3 paystubs from the most recent 90-day period prior to the date of application; they do not need to be consecutive unless the pay frequency is monthly.
+Self-employment/ Business Income Current year profit and loss statement TaxableDividendandInterestIncome(includingamountsreceivedby,orbehalf of minors) Most recent statement; or Prior year 1099 Unemployment Benefits Current benefit letter with gross benefit amount Social Security and Supplemental Security Income (SSI) Current Social Security Benefits letter (including benefits paid to minors) Trust Retirement (Pension, IRA, 401(k), Annuity) Current pension/retirement benefit letter (if applicable) or prior year 1099; Current Annuity payment letter (if applicable) or prior year 1099

+Rental Income Current lease agreement(s) Court Ordered Alimony/Spousal Maintenance Copy of court order documentation